InDesign’s hidden gems: our top 5 for wrangling text

 5. Balance ragged lines

 For those not familiar with the term, ragged means not aligned along a margin (the opposite of ragged is flush or justified).
-You can create your own keyboard shortcut for this which is particularly useful for centered headings and pull quotes, and helps with widows in paragraph text.
+You can create your own keyboard shortcut for this which is particularly useful for centered headings and pull quotes and helps with widows in paragraph text.

 Balance ragged lines is a great feature of InDesign but it doesn’t have a keyboard shortcut – but, you can create one: